Billyjameshowell/bjh-portfolio/src/content/blog/pseo-blog-2.md

 ---
 =======================================================

 I’ve been learning PSEO for 7 days now.
-I have two websites up and running:
+If you missed [part 1](https://billyjameshowell.com/blog/pseo-blog-1/) of this series, I currently have two websites up and running:

 *   [vstdatabase.com](http://vstdatabase.com)
 *   [pickleballerblog.com](http://pickleballerblog.com)

 These are two topics I know I can generate lots of content ideas about, which is key for this type of website.

 Current Stack
 =============